Avaia Williams

 About

-Avaia joined Parklane Plowden Chambers in October 2024 as a specialist Children and Court of Protection pupil under the supervision of Sara Anning and Rebecca Musgrove.
-During his first six, Avaia observed and assisted with a broad range of children and court of protection cases spanning the totality of these practice areas.
+Avaia joined Parklane Plowden Chambers as a tenant in October 2025 following a specialist Children and Court of Protection pupillage under the supervision of Sara Anning, Rebecca Musgrove, and Lucy Sowden.
+Avaia has observed and assisted with a broad range of children and court of protection cases spanning the totality of these practice areas and has quickly developed a busy children and CoP practice.

 Court of Protection